musienkoyuriy/ng2-modules-docs/ng2-tooltip-doc.md

 # Tooltips

+Tooltip is a small pop-up box that appears when the user moves the mouse pointer over an element.
 Inspired by the excellent Tipsy jQuery plugin written by Jason Frame.
 Tooltips are an updated version, which don’t rely on images, use CSS3 for animations, and much more.

 Base specifications: [bootstrap 3](http://getbootstrap.com/javascript/#tooltips) or [bootstrap 4](http://v4-alpha.getbootstrap.com/components/tooltips/)